hazelcast/hazelcast/docs/design/jet/025-jet-job-member-pruning.md

 ```
 ![Scan + Scan -> HashJoin](https://jet-start.sh/docs/assets/arch-dag-4.svg)

-For 2-stage aggregation, honestly, we don't see any processor pruning possibilities.
-Potentially,
+Two-stage aggregation might be a good target for **inter-member** processor pruning.
+However,
-it may be done in another way: we can translate 2-staged into single-staged on SQL opt phase and
+processor logic is opaque to Jet and changing it requires a lot of changes, which may jeopardize
-then eliminate member(s) via member pruning, namely scan and flatmap nodes.
+the correctness of execution plans.
+Potentially, it may be done in another way: we can translate
-In practice, processor logic is opaque to Jet and may have side effects which may break the job.
+two-staged into single-staged on SQL opt phase and then eliminate member(s) via member pruning,
-This example illustrates **inter-member** processor pruning.
+namely scan and flatmap nodes.

 #### Solution design details